Andranik: 1904 Sasun uprising and exodus

-The first clashes took place in January 1904 between the fedayi and Kurdish irregulars supported by the Ottoman government.
-The Turkish offensive started in early April with an estimated 10,000 to 20,000 soldiers and 7,000 Kurdish irregulars put against 100 to 200 Armenian fedayi and 700 to 1,000 local Armenian men.
-Hrayr was killed during the intense fighting; Andranik survived and resumed the fight.
-Between 7,000 and 10,000 Armenian civilians were killed during the two months of the uprising, while about 9,000 were left homeless.
-Around 4,000 Sasun villagers were forced into exile after the uprising.
+Hostilities commenced in January 1904 with skirmishes between the fedayi and state-supported Kurdish irregulars.
+In early April, the Ottoman government launched a massive offensive, deploying an estimated 10,000 to 20,000 regular soldiers and 7,000 Kurdish irregulars against a force of 100 to 200 fedayi and roughly 1,000 local volunteers.
+During the ensuing heavy fighting, Hrayr was killed, leaving Andranik to carry on the resistance.
+Despite their tenacity, the Armenians were overwhelmed by the superior numbers and heavy artillery of the Ottoman forces.
+By May 1904, the uprising was suppressed, leaving behind a devastating humanitarian toll; between 7,000 and 10,000 civilians were killed, 9,000 were left homeless, and 4,000 villagers were forced into internal exile.